Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Introduction

 \section{Introduction}

 Recent advancements in CMOS technology have enabled the realization of transistors with significantly reduced parasitic capacitances, resulting in improved switching speeds and higher achievable operating frequencies, particularly in digital circuits.
-These technological improvements have further facilitated the adoption of multi-level supply voltage architectures in digital and mixed-signal integrated circuits, thereby enhancing overall system performance across diverse applications.
+These technological improvements have further facilitated the adoption of multilevel supply-voltage architectures in digital and mixed-signal integrated circuits, thereby enhancing overall system performance across diverse applications.
 A key advantage of such voltage-scaling and multi-domain supply schemes is the reduction of dynamic power consumption, which remains a critical design parameter in energy-efficient integrated systems.

-In modern circuits where various functional modules operate under different voltage domains, reliable signal interfacing between sub-blocks necessitates the inclusion of voltage level shifters (VLSs).
-The VLS serves as an essential interface circuit that translates logic levels from a lower voltage domain—such as subthreshold or nominal levels—to higher voltage domains that are compatible with subsequent circuit stages.
-As contemporary system-on-chip (SoC) architectures may incorporate a large number of such level shifters, optimizing their power consumption, propagation delay, and silicon area has become a major design consideration~\cite{ref7,ref4,ref6}.
+In modern mixed-signal circuits, where various functional modules operate in different voltage domains, reliable signal interfacing between sub-blocks necessitates the inclusion of \acfp{VLS} \cite{Serneels2006,Moghe2011,Wooters2010,Luo2014}.
+The \ac{VLS} serves as an essential interface circuit that translates logic levels from a lower-voltage domain to a higher-voltage domain for compatibility with subsequent circuits.
+As contemporary \ac{RF-SoC} architectures may incorporate a large number of such level shifters, optimizing their power consumption, propagation delay, and silicon area has become a major design consideration~\cite{ref7,ref4,ref6}.

-Moreover, as CMOS technology continues to scale, the performance improvement in digital circuits is not equally reflected in analog and RF counterparts due to the reduction in intrinsic gain and output impedance.
-Consequently, circuit techniques that exploit the switching behavior of transistors have attracted significant attention.
-Architectures such as digital power amplifiers and fully digital RF transceivers leverage this switching-mode operation to benefit directly from CMOS scaling~\cite{ref_jsscc_scpa_2,ref_tcasii_tx}.
-Therefore, many next generation SoCs are substituting traditional analog transceiver blocks with fully digital RF transceivers.
-An overview of a modern SoC integrating both digital and analog subsystems is illustrated in Fig.~\ref{fig_ls_SoC}.
+Moreover, as CMOS technology continues to scale, performance improvements in digital circuits are not reflected equally in analog and RF circuits due to reductions in intrinsic gain and output impedance.
+Consequently, circuit techniques that exploit transistor switching behavior have attracted significant attention.
+Architectures such as \acp{DPA} \cite{Kavousian2008,Presti2009} and digital RF \acp{TRX} leverage this switched-mode operation to benefit directly from CMOS scaling~\cite{Staszewski2005}.
+Hence, many next-generation \acp{RF-SoC} are substituting traditional analog \ac{TRX} blocks with digital \ac{TRX}, as illustrated in Fig.~\ref{fig_ls_SoC}.